Lactobacillus

 - How many CFUs do I need?

 - Strain-dependent.
-Most evidence sits in the 1 to 50 billion CFU per day range.
+Most clinical trials use roughly 1 to 10 billion CFU per day, with some using more for specific conditions.
 Higher isn't always better.
 Look for the CFU count at end of shelf life, not at manufacture, since viability drops over time.

 - Can I get enough Lactobacillus from food?